Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

-I'm more patient that I used to be but typically when I'm ready to move into a new home as soon as I decide I'm ready to buy a house.
+I’m more patient than I used to be but typically when I’m ready to move into a new home as soon as I decide I’m ready to buy a house.
 I may easily find the perfect house but it may or may not be affordable.
-And if it's affordable, it may or may not be one suitable for me.
+And if it’s affordable, it may or may not be suitable for me.

 Finding the right place to live can take several months.
-I may need to narrow your search to a handful of areas and then wait for a house within my price range to become available.
-That may sound tedious but if I take my time, I'm more likely to know when I've landed on the right property.
+I may need to narrow my search to a handful of areas and then wait for a house within my price range to become available.
+That may sound tedious but if I take my time, I’m more likely to know when I’ve landed on the right property.

 That’s not to say that I should drag a realtor to hundreds of homes in hopes of finding the perfect one after a zillion walkthroughs.
 Rather, after getting to know the area and taking a few outings, I should be able to pinpoint what’s ideal for me and my budget — and then I’m ready to view a property and make a decision fairly quickly when the right opportunity surfaces.